Restore My Photos

 How should I scan my photos for restoration?

-Can you restore extremely damaged photos?
+Can extremely damaged photos be restored?

 Will my original digital file be safe?